aspose-page/Aspose.Page-Documentation/net/page-description-languages/what-is-ps-file/_index.md

 ---
-title: What is a PS file?
+title: What is PS file?
 type: docs
-weight: 16
+weight: 15
-url: /net/what-is-a-ps-file/
+url: /net/what-is-ps-file/
 keywords: what is ps file, ps what is it, what is postscript, ps file, ps format, ps language, postscript file, postscript format, postscript language
-description: This page briefly answers the question "What is a PS file?"
+description: This page briefly answers the question "What is PS file?"
 lastmod: "2022-02-11"
 sitemap:
     changefreq: "weekly"